aristanetworks/avd/ansible_collections/arista/avd/roles/cv_deploy/README.md

 The `arista.avd.cv_deploy` role supports connecting to CloudVision through an **HTTP CONNECT** proxy server.

-Below settings allow modifying the default proxy-related behavior.
-The values below are the default values.
+Use the settings below to modify proxy behavior.
+The fields currently display the default values

 ```yaml
 # Set FQDN/IP of the HTTP CONNECT proxy server.